ErikBean/cribbagePatch/README.md

 Refactor TODO:
 1. Hide scoreboard before hands counted
-2. Hide cuts after first crib determination
+2.
 3. Need to display scoreboard runs as not JSON array
 4. Fifteens could be computed faster by converting hand to integers FIRST!
-5. Redux gun middleware?
+5.
 6. Using  a magic string in an array is not the best way to restart pegging, instead just keep track of where last round ended in a separate metadata thing
-7. disable button after click!
+7.
-8. What if I do the pegging calc, and next action, in the SELECTOR ?
+8. What if I do the showPegPointsMessage, (and next action based on props) in the SELECTOR ?

 Rules TODO / Roadmap:
 1. Hide/grey out previously pegged cards after first pegging round